-- Cash, cash equivalents, and short-term investments are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
-Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents on September 30, 2024, would not significantly affect the net loss during a twelve-month period. - The Company does not hold significant balances in foreign currencies other than US dollars to give rise to exposure to foreign exchange risk. - Due to the 70,000 shares of Angus Gold Inc., a 10% fluctuation in the price of investment in the fair value of the shares of Angus Gold Inc. would result in a change in fair value of approximately \$4,000. - A 1% fluctuation in the fair value of the Company's marketable securities would result in a change in fair value of \$1,000.
+- (i) Cash and cash equivalents and marketable securities are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
+Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents on December 31, 2024, does not significantly affect the net loss during a twelve-month period. - (ii) The Company does not hold significant balances in foreign currencies to give rise to exposure to foreign exchange risk. - (iii) Due to the 70,000 shares held in Angus, a 10% fluctuation in the fair value of the shares in Angus would result in a change in fair value of approximately \$4,000. - (iv) Due to the GICs and exchange-traded funds held in marketable securities, a 1% fluctuation in the fair value of the marketable securities would result in a change in fair value of approximately \$2,000.